BetaThis is a new service – your feedback will help us to improve it.

 Asian is defined in the LFS as ‘Asian or Asian British’.
 Black is defined in the LFS as ‘Black or African or Caribbean or Black British’.
 Other combines three groups within the LFS; ‘Mixed or Multiple ethnic groups’, ‘Arab’ or ‘Other ethnic group’.

-For GLMS 2023, ‘Chinese’ has been included in the ‘Asian or Asian British’ group, whereas in previous publications it was included in the ‘Other ethnic group’.
-Other has been combined together as at the disaggregated level the sample sizes were insufficient for robust analysis.
+From GLMS 2023, ‘Chinese’ has been included in the ‘Asian or Asian British’ group, whereas in previous publications it was included in the ‘Other ethnic group’.
+Other has been combined together at the disaggregated level as the sample sizes were insufficient for robust analysis.
 The ‘Other ethnic’ group includes graduates from a wide range of ethnic backgrounds.
 This category has been included for completeness within the data.
 However, there is likely to be a high level of variation between graduates in this group and caution should be exercised when making comparisons with this group.

 Disability status – Disabled; Not Disabled.